-I’m so excited to show you this amazing waterfall dresser makeover!
+I’m so excited to show you this amazing waterfall chest of drawers (dresser) makeover!
 I showed you the ugly waterfall piece in my recent finds post yesterday.
 It was a free find, right here in my own neighborhood.
-This project was one of the quickest turnarounds I’ve done in a long, long, time–only FOUR days!
+This project was one of the quickest turnarounds I've done in a long, long, time--only FOUR days!

 This poor guy was headed to the dumpster, and I got it just in time.
 I really didn’t want to paint it, but I didn’t know if I would be able to remove all the “beautiful” artwork.
 The dresser really was in pretty good shape besides the graffiti, and a few veneer issues.
 Even the drawers work really well.